 Selecting the blog title Helpful Colin on the header will take you to the Home page – which is a long list of my Blog Posts.
 This is the same as selecting Home – All Posts on the main menu.

-Links in Content have BLUE underlined text which changes to ORANGE while the pointer hovers over them.
+Links in Content have BLUE underlined text which changes to GREEN while the pointer hovers over them.

 Unselected Main Menu item text is BLACK on a WHITE background and changes to BLUE text while the pointer hovers over it.
 The text remains BLUE when selected.